Kate Middleton's Latest Video Chat Will Boost Your Mood

 On a more serious note, there is a moment when Kate is speaking to an array of people and thanking them for all of their support during the COVID-19 outbreak.

 "As organizations, you're playing such a vital role," she says.
-"Giving key information....you're trusted by the public, [and] in general, therefore the information you provide is lifelines for a lot of people at this time."
+"Giving key information... you're trusted by the public, [and] in general, therefore the information you provide is lifelines for a lot of people at this time."

 To see Kate speaking with moms, health care workers and more in this heart-melting video, watch it above!